amidstdebug/PC-Price-Prediction-Model/README.md

 ## Usage

-1. Arrange your dataset as per the format specified in the `data` folder.
+1. Arrange your dataset as per the format specified in the `*.csv` file.

 2. Launch the IPython notebook to observe the implementation:
    ```